-At the time of purchase I only paid $15 for these grow room glasses, which is a great price.
-Some grow room glasses can cost more $75- $100.
+At the time of purchase, I only paid $15 for these grow room glasses, which is a great price.
+Some grow room glasses can cost more than $75- $100.

 I was able to see the color of my plants well which is a necessity to spot nutrient deficiencies.
 I also noticed that I had an easier time inspecting and noticing pests when wearing grow room glasses, probably due to less eye strain.

 Below is the difference with no glasses to the left and glasses to the right.
-For he price I was definitely surprised.
+For the price I was definitely surprised.

 Apollo Horticulture offer a 90 day money back guarantee on their grow room glasses as well as a 1 year warranty.